-Victor Kattan is a Senior Research Fellow at the Middle East Institute and an Associate Fellow at the Faculty of Law at the National University of Singapore (NUS).
-Before Victor moved to Singapore, he was a legal adviser to the Government of Palestine in Ramallah on secondment from the United Nations Development Program (UNDP) in Jerusalem.
+Victor Kattan is a Nottingham Senior Research Fellow at the School of Law at the University of Nottingham.
+He moved to Nottingham from the National University of Singapore (NUS) where he was a fellow at the Middle East Institute and the Faculty of Law.
+Victor had previously taught the University of London’s School of Oriental and African Studies and was a legal adviser to the Government of Palestine in Ramallah on secondment from the United Nations Development Program (UNDP) in Jerusalem.

 Ph.D School of Oriental and African Studies, University of London